 Our Take

-Despite this lack of generosity, keeping your Qantas points alive remains a breeze.
-That's because there are so many options available to earn or use Qantas Points.
+Even though Qantas points expire after a short period, keeping them alive isn't too hard since there are many options to earn or use Qantas points.
 The most important thing to do is keep track of your Qantas balance and activity to ensure you always stay within the 18-month activity window.
-This way, your points don't expire.
+This way, your points shouldn't ever expire.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.